MystenLabs/sui/crates/sui-indexer/README.md

 diesel database reset --database-url="<DATABASE_URL>" --migration-dir='migrations/mysql'
 ```

-Note that you'll need an existing database for the above to work.
-Replace `test` with the name of the database created.
+Note that you need an existing database for this to work.
+Using the DATABASE_URL example in the comment of the previous code, replace `test` with the name of your database.
 4. run indexer as a writer, which pulls data from fullnode and writes data to DB

 ```sh